Air Fryer Beef Jerky is chewy, tender, and incredibly delicious. Made with simple ingredients, this is the best beef jerky!

 If you are looking for some other air fryer snacks, my family’s favorites are Copycat Air Fryer Cracker Jacks and KETO Air Fryer Pepperoni Chips.

-Why You’ll Love This Traditional Beef Jerky Recipe
+Why You’ll Love This Beef Jerky Air Fryer Recipe

 • Only 8 ingredients